Responsible investments

 As a fund unit holder, SPK cannot exercise the corporate governance made possible by participation at general meetings.
 However, to exert some influence on company management SPK participates together with other institutional investors, in a group for collaborative engagement with companies.

-You can read more about our work with responsible investments and sustainability in SPK’s Sustainability Policy and our reports on sustainability (“Hållbarhetsrapport”, in Swedish only) and engagement (“Rapport Påverkansdialoger”).
+You can read more about SPK’s work with responsible investments in our Sustainability Policy and in our reports on sustainability and engagement (“Hållbarhetsrapport” and “Rapport Påverkansdialoger”, in Swedish only).
 You find these reports here: https://www.spk.se/hallbarhet/policys-och-rapporter/

 A summary of SPK’s Statement on principal adverse impacts of investment decisions on sustainability factors is available in English here: Principal adverse impacts – Summary in English